jyantsss/bandit_otw/README.md

 Note: “file *”:*  cant directly access the file whose name starts with “-”.
 So, we use command “file ./*”.

+## Level 5-6 login

+**Commands** **Used**:  ls, file./*, find

+**Password**: HWasnPhtq9AVKe0dmk45nxy20cvUa6EG

+**New Command Learned**:

+find  -size 1033c -readable ! -executable

 **Process**:

+step1:  cd inhere

+step2:  use find command and use the given criteria of file to find that exact file in inhere directory

+step3: cat the found file

+Note: when bunch of file and folders are given then use the find command to search a file with given criteria.

 step1: Use ls to see the files in home directory